La Rosa di Bagdad

-La Rosa di Bagdad (English: The Rose of Baghdad) is a 1949 Italian animated film by Anton Gino Domeneghini.
+La Rosa di Bagdad ('The Rose of Baghdad') is a 1949 Italian animated film by Anton Gino Domeneghini.
 In 1952, the film was dubbed into English, retitled The Singing Princess and dubbed by Julie Andrews as her first venture into voice-over work.
 The film was reissued in 1967, at the height of Andrews' subsequent Hollywood career.
 It is often cited as one of the first animated films from Europe and in Technicolor together with The Dynamite Brothers.
-It also Italy's first film in Technicolor.
+It is also Italy's first film in Technicolor.

 Plot

 A long time ago, the people of Baghdad lived happily under the rule of Caliph Oman III, greatest and kindest of any Caliph.
 Even at the time of his niece Princess Zeila's upcoming thirteenth birthday, the people were happier still.
 However, the tyrant Sheikh Jafar, and his shadow of a magician, Burk, have other plans, in order to take over Oman's kingdom.
 After a lovely performance by Princess Zeila and her snake charmer friend Amin, a messenger attempts to give a proclamation, written by Oman's information minister, Tonko, to the princes from the three cities across the river.
 However, before the messenger could get any further, Burk turns him into stone.

 Later, after Amin charms a few snakes, his Magpie, Calina, attempts to steal one of Amin's bells after breaking her promise while working on a tambourine.
 He not only attended Princess Zeila's next performance at the palace; he applied the music for it.
 After the performance, Jafar, who also attended, attempts to propose to Zeila, but Caliph Oman's ministers, Tonko, Zirko, and Zizibe, think otherwise, even Amin, who later overhears that Burk has put an infatuation spell on Jafar's ring, making anyone who wears it fall in love with him.

 Later that night, Amin and Calina try to keep hidden from sight at Jafar's palace, stealing the magic ring.
 Jafar had informed Burk of the magpie's thievery, and Burk announces his plan to his master.
 Back at Oman's palace, Amin tells the ministers that he will bring the ring to them, and that they would give the ring to the ugliest woman they could find.

 The following morning, Zeila was at the palace singing.
 Amin tries to warn Zeila about Jafar's plan, that is, until Burk kidnaps him.
 A trial is held in favor of Amin's absence, and his mother is heartbroken.
 Calina, restless that Amin has not returned, sets out to find him.
 After Burk takes the ring away from Amin, Calina arrives and attempts to take the ring back.
 However, Burk throws Calina at a wall and fatally wounds her.